studio1902/statamic-peak/README.md

 [Screenshot Bard Figure & Buttons](https://studio1902.ams3.cdn.digitaloceanspaces.com/assets/statamic-peak/screenshots/peak-bard-02.png)

-## Contact form
+## Forms
-<span id="contact-form"></span>
+<span id="forms"></span>

+Peak renders forms and mail templates dynamically so you can add as many forms as you'd like, just by creating them in the CP.
 Peak ships with a default basic contact form you can edit using the following files:

 * `resources/forms/contact.yaml` The contact form configuration.
 * `resources/blueprints/forms/contact.yaml` The forms blueprint defining all the fields.
-* `resources/views/page_builder/_form_contact.antlers.html` The forms template file.
+* `resources/views/page_builder/_form.antlers.html` The forms template file.
-* `resources/views/email/contact_owner.html` The forms email template that goes out to the site owner.
+* `resources/views/email/form_owner.html` The forms email template that goes out to the site owner.
 The `_text.html` version contains the text template.
-* `resources/views/email/contact_sender.html` The forms email template that goes out to the sender of the form.
+* `resources/views/email/form_sender.html` The forms email template that goes out to the sender of the form.
 The `_text.html` version contains the text template.

 Strings used in the e-mail templates are localized and defined in `resources/lang/en/site.php`, and the form's field labels are localized and defined in `resources/lang/en.json`.